ElanMedoff/use-search-param-state/README.md

 A value of type `string` or `URLSearchParams`.

-When passed, `serverSideURL` will be used when `window` is `undefined` to access the search params.
+When passed, `serverSideURL` will be used when `window` is `undefined` to access the URL search param.
 This is useful for generating content on the server, i.e. with Next.js:

 ```tsx
 import url from "url";